DRuggeri/OSSClass/syllabus.md

 ### Thurs Mar 2
 * Licenses!!!
   * Questions that must be asked of every license
+    * What are the terms, are they compatible with planned use?
 * The "big"  licenses (source)[https://www.blackducksoftware.com/resources/data/top-20-open-source-licenses]
   * MIT
   * GPL 2/3